Icon

 Rwandan citizens and permanent residents are exempt, but they must undergo mandatory quarantine upon return.

-Uganda has taken additional measures to control the situation at its border with the Democratic Republic of Congo.
+Uganda has taken additional measures to control the situation on its border with the Democratic Republic of the Congo until at least June 20, 2026.

 The country has temporarily suspended air travel between states, and has also restricted cross-border bus, ferry and other public transport.